PowerLoom/snapshotter-lite-v2/powerloom_rewards_staking/readme.md

 # Powerloom Node Staking Rewards Claim and Restake

-This Python script interacts with the Ethereum blockchain to claim staking rewards and restake them using the Powerloom network smart contracts.
+This Python script interacts with the Powerloom blockchain to claim staking rewards and restake them using the Powerloom smart contracts.
 It automates the following tasks:

 1. **Claiming rewards** from the staking contract.
 2. **Claiming node rewards** from the Powerloom node contract.